MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 4. I will create a leaderboard that is stored on a database

+5. I will implement 5 new power-ups that can aid the player.

-5. The deadline for this project to be delivered is the 23rd of March 2018
+6. I will aim to have this project ready to be delivered by the 23rd of March 2018

 ##### Project Objectives

-How aims will be achieved, SMART
-1. To create a multiplayer enviroment I will create a database system using google firebase that both players can communicate with, This will be completed by the 19th March 2018
+1. To create a multiplayer enviroment I will create a database system using google firebase.
+I will then run a test to make sure that both players ships can be seen and move when the other play moves, When both players ships move correctly this objective will be met.
+This will be completed by the 19th March 2018.

-2. To make sure that my controls are intuative, I will be running playtests
+2. To make sure that my controls are intuative, I will be running playtests with my peers.
+To measure how close I am to an intuitive control shceme I will be asking participents to rate the controls out of 10 for how easy they were to understand and figure out.
+If the average respose is atleast a 7 out of 10, this objective will be met.
+I will aim to have this complete by the 15th of March.

+3. To create my leaderboard database I will also be using google firebase.
+To check if all players will be able accesss the database I will be putting placeholder values in the database and testing the ingame leaderboard to see if it displays those values.
+If it does display those values, this objective will be met.
+I will aim to have this completed by the 15th of March.

+4. To make sure that the new power-ups work as intend I will be creating a test level that spawns infinite copies of each new power-up.
+I will then collect this power-up and compare the ingame effects it gives to the intended effects.
+If the effects match, then this objective will be complete.
+I will aim to have this completed by the 18th of March.

 #####